-Dr. Laura Laski, an ob/gyn from Buenos Aires, Argentina, is the Senior Advisor for Telehealth at the Early Signal Foundation.
-Dr. Laski was formerly the Chief of the Sexual and Reproductive Health Branch, Technical Division at the United Nations Population Fund (UNFPA) in New York.
+Dr. Laura Laski is an Independent Consultant and OB/GYN from Buenos Aires, Argentina.
+Dr. Laski was formerly the Senior Advisor for Telehealth at the Early Signal Foundation and before that, served as the Chief of the Sexual and Reproductive Health Branch, Technical Division at the United Nations Population Fund (UNFPA) in New York.
 For the last 30 years, she has worked to advance sexual and reproductive health of women and adolescents around the world, and has been in leadership positions at UNFPA for 20 years.
 Dr. Laski graduated with a degree in medicine from the Universidad Autonoma de Barcelona, Spain, and received a master’s of public health from the University of California at Berkeley.

 Mónica Roa is an Independent Consultant and previously served as Vice President of Strategy and External Relations at Women’s Link Worldwide, based in Madrid, Spain.
 She is most well-known for having filed a constitutional lawsuit that led to the liberalization of Colombia’s complete ban on abortion in 2006.
 At Women’s Link, which has offices in Bogota and Madrid, she led efforts to promote and defend abortion and other reproductive rights as human rights around the globe.
 Ms. Roa earned a law degree from the Universidad de los Andes, Colombia, and a master of laws as a Global Public Service Scholar at New York University.